Last verified: 17 days ago

 What the Science Says

-Betaine HCl is a supplemental form of hydrochloric acid used to temporarily increase stomach acidity.
-Clinical studies show it can rapidly lower gastric pH in people with low stomach acid (hypochlorhydria), with effects lasting roughly 60–80 minutes after a 1500 mg dose.
-It has also been studied as a methyl donor to help prevent elevated homocysteine when taken alongside guanidinoacetic acid (a creatine precursor).
+Betaine HCl is a salt form of the amino acid betaine combined with hydrochloric acid.
+When swallowed, it releases acid in the stomach, temporarily lowering gastric pH — useful for people whose stomachs don't produce enough acid (hypochlorhydria).
+Clinical studies show a single 1500 mg dose can drop stomach pH by about 4.5 units within minutes, with effects lasting roughly 60–80 minutes.
+It has also been studied as a methyl donor to help prevent elevated homocysteine when taken alongside creatine precursors.

 What It Doesn't Do